Skip to main content

 The manor above the old market centre of Slovenske Konjice

-The history of the Trebnik Manor dates back to the 14th century, more precisely to 1308, when it was first mentioned in historical sources as “Trebnikke”, and it was mentioned as a manor under the Konjice castle in 1362.
+The history of the Trebnik Manor dates all the way back to the 14th century, more precisely to 1308, initially introduced in historical sources as “Trebnikke”, and it was mentioned as a manor under the Old Konjice Castle in 1362.
 The manor acquired its final appearance in the 16th century.

-Over time, numerous events have affected it and its owners.
-The most characteristic and important owner was the Windischgrätz family, which owned the manor from 1828 until the end of the Second World War.
-They lived in it only occasionally, it served them more as a summer residence.
-A lot of attention was paid to the surroundings, especially the horticultural aspect.
-They had a landscaped garden and their own gardener.
-This is also where the great love for flowers comes from, which spread in Slovenske Konjice and still lives today.
+Over time, numerous events have affected the manor and its owners.
+The most characteristic and significant owner was the Windischgrätz family, who possesed the estate from 1828 until the end of the World War II.
+Though they only resided in it occasionally, using it more as a summer retreat, considerable attention was devoted to its surroundings, particularly its horticultural aspects.
+They maintained a landscaped garden and employed their own gardener.
+This cultivated environment fostered a deep appreciation for flowers, a love that permeates Slovenske Konjice and endures to this day.

-After the war, the manor came into the ownership of the Municipality of Slovenske Konjice, which dedicated the manor premises to various activities, such as a cinema, café, kindergarten amongst others.
-This most likely affected the rather poor and abandoned state in which the manor found itself in 1997.
+After the war, the manor came under the ownership of the Municipality of Slovenske Konjice, which repurposed the premises for various activities including a cinema, café, kindergarten, amongst others.
+This most likely contributed to the rather poor and neglected state in which the mansion was left in 1997.

-A sufficient number of parking spaces are provided next to the building, and the manor is located in an extremely attractive and pleasant part of Slovenske Konjice – in a renovated city park with a picturesque jogging trail, a sports park, a quaint pond with an islet and a children’s playground in the shade of mighty trees.
-The park is divided by the murmuring stream, Ribnica, which continues its path past the Church of St. George into the Konjice old town square.
+A sufficient number of parking spaces are provided next to the building, and the manor is located in an extremely charming and pleasant part of Slovenske Konjice – in a renovated city park with a picturesque jogging trail, a sports park, a quaint pond with an islet and a children’s playground in the shade of mighty trees.
+The park is divided by the murmuring stream, Ribnica, which continues its path past the Church of St. George into the Slovenske Konjice Old Square.

-On the ground floor of the renovated Building B of the Trebnik Manor there is the Trebnik Restaurant and Café, and on the first floor, which includes four business premises, there are various service activitiesincluding space for lectures, consultations, , business meetings and conventions.
-On the same floor there is also the 90 m2 “Christianne’s room” (named after the last living person from the Windischgrätz family) and can accommodate 40 to 60 people offering various layouts with 24 conference tables, 60 chairs and a speaker’s desk.
+On the ground floor of the renovated Building B of the Trebnik Manor there is a Trebnik Restaurant and Café, and on the first floor, which includes four business premises, there are various service activities, including rooms for lectures, consultations, business meetings and conventions.
+On the same floor there is also the 90 m2 “Christianne’s room” – named after the last living person from the Windischgrätz family.
+It can accommodate 40 to 60 people offering various layouts with 24 conference tables, 60 chairs and a podium.
 The room is heated and equipped with a projection screen, a freestanding whiteboard, an LCD projector and internet access.
 Over time, it has also become a venue for occasional exhibitions.

-In the attic space of the renovated mansion, visitors can sleep in comfortable and tastefully furnished rooms.
-Dvorec Trebnik – ROOMS has eight bright and spacious rooms, which have contemporary furnishing.
+In the attic space of the renovated manor, visitors can sleep in comfortable and tastefully furnished rooms.
+The Trebnik Manor – ROOMS offers eight bright and spacious rooms, with contemporary furnishings.
 Read more about accommodation at www.dvorectrebnik.si

 FOR THE ROMANTICS: